The Department for Child Protection has the significant responsibility of ensuring the safety of children and young people.

 Why children come into care

-- illness or death of a parent
+- illness or death of a parent or guardian.

-Placing children into care
+Placing children and young people into care

-The decision to remove a child or young person from their home environment is not an easy one.
-The department must have sufficient evidence to satisfy the Youth Court that it is in the best interests of the child or young person.
+To be placed in care, the department must have sufficient evidence to satisfy the Youth Court that it is in the best interests of the child or young person.
 The Youth Court always makes the final decision.